kuhchung/kuhchung.github.io/pages/hunters-notes/Alatreon.md

 In fact, everyone should just stick close together when Alatreon is far away.

-## Materials
+## Reward Oddities
 In my opinion, the most valuable Alatreon mats, in order, are:
 1. Skypiercer
 2. Webbings
 3. Azure Dragongem
 4. Alatreon Tail

 Skypiercers are a 15% drop from breaking **both** horns, which is a tall task for inexperienced hunters.
+The best way to actually get Skypiercers is to do the event Alatreon, Where Gods Fear to Tread, but that has the issue of facing even badder pony.
+Still, if everyone is comfortable with the fight, this is the way to go.

 Webbings require wing breaks, and breaking the wings is just awful.
 I recommend either sleep bombing the wings or cheesing him with clust until you get all that you need.